tqsd/photon_weave/docs/index.rst

     outcome = ce.measure(env1.fock, env2.fock, destructive=False)
     # Will measure both fock and polarization states and return outcomes
-    # Since it is not a destructive measurement, the post-mesurement states
+    # Since it is not a destructive measurement, the post-measurement states
     # will be contained in respective Fock and Polarization instances